openvswitch/ovs/Documentation/internals/contributing/documentation-style.rst

 Basics
 ~~~~~~

-Many of the basic documentation guidelines match those of the `coding style
+Many of the basic documentation guidelines match those of the
-guide <CodingStyle.rst>`__.
+:doc:`coding-style`.

 - Use reStructuredText (reST) for all documentation.